The Slide Show/ Neckerchief Slides

 removing the slide.

-- Wrap thin, strong cord (mason line, parachute cord, etc.)
+- Wrap thin, strong cord (mason line, parachute cord,

-long chunk for emergencies.
+a pretty long chunk for emergencies.

 - A simple, inexpensive watch can be made into a slide so